September 15, 2019; revised November 13, 2019

 - However, due to ignorance, living beings tend to do many more immoral deeds than moral ones.
 Therefore, more than 99% of the rebirths are in dugati realms.
 That is why the rebirth process is “filled with suffering.”
 See, “How the Buddha Described the Chance of Rebirth in the Human Realm.”

 2. Our sensory experiences constitute “our world.”
 We experience six types of sensory inputs (rūpa rūpa, sadda rūpa, gandha rūpa, rasa rūpa, phottabba rūpa, dhammā rūpa) with six kinds of indriya we have (cakkhu, sōta, ghāna, jivhā, kāya, manō).
-When the corresponding pairs make “contact” (phassa), six matching types of viññāna arise (cakkhu, sōta, ghāna, jivhā, kāya, and manō viññāna.)
+When the corresponding pairs make “contact” (phassa), one of the six matching types of viññāna arise (cakkhu, sōta, ghāna, jivhā, kāya, and manō viññāna.)
 Those are vipāka viññāna.
 See, “Buddhist Worldview – Introduction.”

 - Average humans go beyond experiencing vipāka viññāna.
 They deliberately make more sensory contacts to “enjoy them more.”
 Then the six indriya become six internal āyatana, and the six types of external rūpa become external āyatana.
 See, “Contact Between Āyatana Leads to Vipāka Viññāna.”